 The Vermont Marijuana Registry is responsible for performing on-site assessments of each dispensary and may perform assessments of a dispensary without limitation for the purpose of determining compliance.
-Registered dispensaries may acquire, possess, cultivate, manufacture, transport, or dispense marijuana and marijuana-infused products to registered patients and their caregivers who have designated that dispensary.
+Registered dispensaries may acquire, possess, cultivate, manufacture, transport, or dispense cannabis and cannabis-infused products to registered patients and their caregivers who have designated that dispensary.
 A registered patient may obtain cannabis only from their designated dispensary.
 The Department of Public Safety has currently issued five dispensary registration certificates.
 An announcement will be published when applications for a dispensary certificate will be accepted for the sixth dispensary registration certificate.
 Tha announcement will include the application requirements and deadlines for acceptance.
 Applications for a sixth dispensary will be announced when the number of registered patients reaches 7,000.
 As of May 7th, 2019, there were 5,209 patients enrolled with the Vermont Marijuana Registry.

 Information for Registered Dispensaries:

 For information related to the dispensaries can be located below.
 For more information about a specific dispensary click on the appropriate link(s) below.

 Grassroots Vermont (Brandon)

 Information contained below pertains to individuals applying to register as a patient with the Vermont Marijuana Registry.

 - Registered patients may purchase cannabis, cannabis-infused products, seeds, and clones from his or her designated registered dispensary.